Now that you know the most original swimming pools in Paris, why not discover the capital's most beautiful pools, listed as Historic Monuments?

 The historic Oberkampf pool, built in the 19th century, was saved from demolition after being listed as a Monument Historique.
 Now residents of the 11th arrondissement can continue to swim their laps!
 [Read more]

-It may not be a listed building, but it is the oldest indoor, heated public swimming pool in Paris and France, inaugurated almost 150 years ago, in 1884.
-Designed byarchitect Lucien-Dieudonné Bessières to a commission from the Société française de gymnastique nautique, the Château-Landon pool was rebuilt between 1925 and 1927, borrowing many elements from the Art Deco style typical of Parisian pools, including the private cabins in the upper gallery, spread over two floors and overlooking the larger of the two pools, as well as its large, luminous glass roof.
+Although it may not be officially listed as a Historic Monument, this is still the oldest covered, heated, and public swimming pool in Paris and France, opening its doors nearly 150 years ago, in 1884.
+Conceived by architect Lucien-Dieudonné Bessières at the request of the French Nautical Gymnastics Society, the Château-Landon Pool was rebuilt between 1925 and 1927.
+It features many elements typical of the Art Deco style that characterizes Parisian pools, including private cabins in the upper gallery, spread across two floors and overlooking the largest of the two pools, as well as its expansive glass roof that allows in plenty of natural light.

 The history of the Georges Vallerey swimming pool dates back to the interwar years.
 Formerly known as the Tourelles pool, this 20th arrondissement swimming pool was built for the 1924 Summer Olympics.
 It was here that American swimmer Johnny Weissmuller won 4 medals, including 3 gold.
 Renovated between 1986 and 1989, the pool now boasts a fully retractable roof for the summer months, and a 50-meter Olympic-size pool in which swimming and water polo competitions are still held today.
 Parisians can watch from bleachers seating up to 1,500 spectators.